- About the School

 Professor Anna Cody

 Anna Cody is the Dean of the School of Law, Western Sydney University.
-Anna Cody has a Masters in Law from Harvard University and Bachelor of Arts and Law from University of New South Wales.
+Anna Cody has a PhD from University of New South Wales, a Masters in Law from Harvard University and Bachelor of Arts and Law from University of New South Wales.
 She was previously an Associate Professor and Director of Kingsford Legal Centre, University of New South Wales.
 She worked at the Centre for over 20 years which is a leader of Australian clinical legal education.
 Anna is the winner of the 2016 Human Rights Commission Law award and 2007 Community lawyer award from the Women Lawyers Association NSW.
 She has also won numerous teaching awards including a 2010 Citation for Outstanding Contributions to Student Learning from the Australian Learning and Teaching Council.
 During her time at UNSW the Centre won various awards including the 2001 Australian Awards for University Teaching, Law and Legal Studies and the UNSW ViceChancellor’s award for teaching.
+Anna is currently the Chair of CLCsAustralia and a Board member of Legal Aid NSW.
 From 2011 to 2013 Anna was the Chair of CLCNSW and member of the Board of Law Access.
 She was also the Deputy Chair of the NSW Legal Assistance Forum.
-She is currently a Board member of the National Association of Community Legal Centres and the NSW Legal Aid Commission.
 Her areas of research are in legal education, particularly clinical legal education as well as human rights and discrimination law.
+She has written on the role of teaching reflection skills to students, as well as how students can be encouraged to critique their role within the justice system.
 She has made numerous submissions to United Nations human rights committees when they have reviewed Australia’s fulfilment of its human rights obligations.

 She has also worked in human rights in Mexico, specialising in disability and migrant rights, in international development work in East Timor and Indonesia, and for 2 years with the Center for Economic and Social Rights in New York developing their program on the right to health, focussing on mining and human rights issues.
 Anna has previously worked with Indigenous women in Alice Springs establishing a domestic violence service, and in community legal education in El Salvador.

-Sandra is a PhD candidate at the University of Wollongong and Lecturer in Law at Western Sydney University School of Law.
+Sandra is the Director of Academic Program, First Year and Lecturer in Law at Western Sydney University School of Law.
 She has worked as a tutor, lecturer and Unit Coordinator for over 15 years in Law Schools at Western Sydney University, Macquarie University and the University of Wollongong.
 From 2005 -2007 she was a Visiting Fellow at Macquarie University.
 Since 2005, she has held the position of Revising Examiner in Real Property Law for the Legal Profession Admission Board.
 Whilst in legal practice, Sandy was a Senior Associate with Phillips Fox (now DLA Piper) and a consultant to McArdle Legal, an employment and industrial relations law firm in Sydney.
 Her main areas of interest are legal education, employment law, labour law, work health and safety law, and property and trusts.

 Associate Dean (International)